Christmas tree collections

-Waste and recycling collection days since 8 April
+Check your waste and recycling collection days

 Waste collections from home

+Some streets have daily timed collections for rubbish and recycling.
 All the rubbish and recycling will be collected via sacks from directly outside your door each day at the specific times of day.
 Rubbish and recycling must be kept inside the property at all other times.

 All other residential properties have a weekly collection.